 #7 Have a positive attitude after bad nights

 It’s often not just the lack of sleep itself that affects people badly.
 Worrying about losing sleep and the negative effects that will have makes the problem much worse.
 Rather than focusing on how tired you feel, try to focus on other things.

 #8 Avoid alcohol & caffeine close to bedtime

 These things are stimulants and will keep you awake.

 #9 Regular massage for sleep problems

 Massage can help break the cycle, not only by leaving you more relaxed, but also because it stimulates the production of the hormone serotonin.
 Serotonin plays a part in healthy sleep patterns.
 This is because as well as having a calming effect, serotonin is essential for the production of the sleep hormone melatonin.
-Massage for sleep problems can also be enhanced by using essential oils – read about the Sweet Dreams blend here.
+Read about the “Sleep well” treatment here.

 #10 Have a relaxing “wind down” time before you go to bed

 This should be time spent away from screens, including phones and should be a stress free time, doing something you find calming.